canonical/curtin/doc/topics/overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Networking is done in a similar fashion to partitioning.
 A series of commands, specified in the config are run.
 At the end of these commands, a interfaces(5) style file is expected to be written to ``OUTPUT_INTERFACES``.

-Note, that as with fstab, this file is not copied verbatim to the target filesystem, but rather made availble to the OS customization stage.
-That stage may just copy the file verbatim, but may also parse it, and use that as input.
+Note, that as with fstab, this file is not copied verbatum to the target filesystem, but rather made availble to the OS customization stage.
+That stage may just copy the file verbatum, but may also parse it, and use that as input.

 **Config Example**::